 CANARIE Connection Policy

 This policy covers those who may physically connect to the CANARIE network infrastructure subject to the guidelines in this document.
-This policy is not retroactive; connections which existed prior to its creation are unaffected (“grandfathered”).
+This policy is not retroactive; connections which existed prior to its creation are unaffected (“legacy”).

 Organizations must connect to CANARIE via the National Research and Education Network (NREN) partner in their province or territory, with the following exceptions